Season 1, Episode 42

 Gila Golub:

-Codependent is not speaking or doing your truth for fear of upsetting, angering, disappointing other, and then they won’t love you.
-So that is my definition of co depending and co depending is a very dangerous thing to do because the co depend always ends up with resentment and the co-dependent gets stuck.
-So it’s a, it’s a huge module of my level two workshop, uh, speaking about co depending, because we do keep others stuck if, if we co depend them now.
+Codependent is not speaking or doing your truth for fear of upsetting, angering, disappointing others, and then they won’t love you.
+So that is my definition of co depending and co depending is a very dangerous thing to do because the co dependent always ends up with resentment and the co-dependent gets stuck.
+So it’s a, it’s a huge module of my level two workshop, uh, speaking about co depending, because we do keep others stuck if, if we co depend on them now.
 So co depending is not speaking or doing your truth.
 In order to speak your truth, you have to know what your truth is.
-Mm-hmm. <affirmative>.
 So you have to have a relationship with yourself.
 I’ve had clients phone me and say, oh, I, I didn’t co-dependent him.
-I, I I told them my truth.
+I told them my truth.
 And I said, what did you say?
-And, and my client said, I told them, you’re an asshole. <laugh>
+And, and my client said, I told them, you’re an asshole.

 Lorne Brown:

-<laugh>.
-That’s, I think that’s, that’s not a truth.
+That’s, I think that’s, that’s not the truth.
 That’s speaking your mind.
 Maybe not speaking your truth, but it’s not

 Gila Golub: